Sopa De Fideo Con Carne is an authentic Mexican recipe made of toasted noodles cooked in a tomato base. It’s what Mexican childhoods are made of.

 The word “fideos” simple means noodles in Spanish.
 Mexican noodle soup is so popular in Mexico.
 It’s served in almost every household because it’s easy, quick and inexpensive.

 Fideo pasta is a pantry staple in our house because it’s perfect for kids.
 You don’t have to cut up the spaghetti after cooking.
 Everything is already cut up into nice little pieces, perfect for kids of all ages.

-- Diced jalapeno chiles
+- jalapeno or other green chiles

 More Easy Recipes

-Try some other easy recipes from 24bite:
+Try some other easy recipes: